BabylonJS/OldDocumentationSite/content/overviews/Standard/Behaviors.md

 The bouncing behavior (`BABYLON.BouncingBehavior`) is designed to produce a small bouncing effect when an **ArcRotateCamera** reaches the lowerRadiusLimit or the upperRadiusLimit.

 The bouncing behavior can be configured using the following properties:
-* `bounceEasingFunction`: Define the easing function to use for animations.
-By default the value is set to `new BABYLON.BackEase(0.3)`
-* `bounceEasingMode`: Define the easing mode used by animations.
-By default the value is set to `BABYLON.EasingFunction.EASINGMODE_EASEOUT`
 * `transitionDuration`: Define the duration of the animation, in milliseconds.
 By default the value is set to 450ms
 * `lowerRadiusTransitionRange`: Define the length of the distance animated by the transition when lower radius is reached.
 By default the value is set to 2
 * `upperRadiusTransitionRange`: Define the length of the distance animated by the transition when upper radius is reached.
 By default the value is set to -2